 If you do any other sports or activities, the Fenix 3 works for those too.
 I use it for my mountain biking and road biking as well.
 A simple handlebar mount lets me attach the Fenix 3 and it becomes my cycle computer.
 I opted in for an easy to mount speed and cadence monitor too, and now I can get all the stats from my rides.

 Likewise, I also run occasionally.
-I purchased the HRM Run heart rate monitor.
+I purchased the chest heart rate strap.
 The cool thing about this heart rate monitor is that I can measure all my stride stats too.
 I’ve used these stats to increase my running cadence and create a more efficient stride.
 The heart rate monitor also allows the Fenix 3 to estimate my VO2 max (an indicator of fitness) and recommend recovery times after each workout.
 It’s pretty amazing.
 If you’re into fitness and want to connect, feel free to follow me on Strava or connect on Garmin Connect.

 The heart rate monitor is also usable when hiking.
 I’ve found that it gives me a much more accurate estimate of how many calories I burn during a hike (compared to a non-heart rate estimate).
 This helps me make sure that I’m eating enough on long hikes to keep my energy levels topped up.